avine/formation-angular-base/doc/course/public/03_components.md

-## Template syntax - Event binding
+## Template syntax - Event listeners

 - Generic syntax for listening to an event of an HTML element
 - Using the syntax `(eventName)="expression"`